Skip Navigation

 As farmers have lost control of their livelihoods, they’ve also lost control of their animals, their crops, and their land.
 They have no choice but to contract with companies that dictate the way they raise their animals, setting farmers in competition with one another for production speeds and efficiency.
 The way you win that competition is to pack more animals into your sheds, pump them fuller of antibiotics so they don’t die from infections that flourish amid overcrowding, raise breeds that live lives of pain but grow with astonishing speed, create massive manure lagoons that poison streams and turn air acrid.
 The result is a brutal incentive to mechanize the process of livestock production in ways cruel to the animals, the farmers, and their communities.

-The FSRA gives farmers a different choice: to retrain themselves and overcome the debt burden that keeps them stuck in the factory farming model by providing a $100 billion voluntary buyout program for contract farmers who want to transition away from operating factory farms.
 This support would be part of a “just transition,” an idea gaining broad momentum in environmental, labor, and energy advocacy.
 Societal transitions always distribute benefits to some and burdens to others; a “just transition” seeks to distribute benefits and burdens more fairly than would market forces.
 Key provisions of the FSRA would allow farmers to apply for government grants to eliminate debt, freeing them to leave factory farming and to transition to higher welfare or plant-based agriculture.
 As a requirement of the grant, the former site of the factory farm would be placed under an easement prohibiting the land’s use as a factory farm or animal agriculture waste management system.

 Together, we are building a future without factory farms.